X-Hax/SonicAdventureBlenderIO/documentation/docs/ui/toolbar/tools/import.md

 Node animations hold Position, Rotation and Transform animations.
 <br/>Can only be used on objects that have no children or armatures.
 If no target is selected, it will be greyed out.

-- `Force Sort Bones`: Blender orders bones by the order in which they were parented.
-Sometimes its needed to ensure bones get exported in alphabetical order, which this parameter ensures.
 - `Rotation Mode`: How rotations should be imported
 	- `KEEP`: Will use target rotation modes.
 This means that, if an animation uses euler animations, but the target uses e.g. Quaternion, **the rotations will be converted** to Quaternion.
 	- `ANIMATION`: Will use rotation modes to suit the imported animation.
 This means that, if an animation uses euler animations, but the target uses e.g. Quaternion, the **targets rotation mode will be changed** to use euler.